 Okay, so that really chaps my ass.

 I walked around that neighborhood, and it’s a pretty strange area; mostly Egyptians and other Muslims live there, and there’s a Mosque shoved in between the small restaurants and hardware stores.
-I remember walking in that neighborhood on the day of 9/11 after I made it home (I needed to get some crap to clean my scanner, and some lunch, don’t know why I went there instead of 30th ave or something) but I remember being fairly freaked out about walking there.
-I mean, I know not all Arabs are terrorists, and these people were all Americans, but it was just odd to walk around and see everyone in all of their robes and full gear, smoking hookah pipes in cafes.
+I remember walking in that neighborhood on the day of 9/11 after I made it home (I needed to get some crap to clean my scanner, and some lunch, don’t know why I went there instead of 30th ave or something) but I remember it was just odd to walk around and see everyone in all of their robes and full gear, smoking hookah pipes in cafes.
 I think most of my fear would be that a Klan rally would show up and start firebombing the whole street.
-But I wouldn’t condone that kind of behavior.
-I mean, unless they built a million dollar kitchen and didn’t know how to cook.
+Heightened tension.

 Oh, and on the way home, I found a Voice paperbox in front of an Egyptian restaurant in a neighborhood where if anybody reads at all, it’s probably not in English.
 I grabbed one, and the stack was full.
 I’m used to going to the machines in SoHo and finding them totally empty about 15 minutes after distribution.
 So now I have my own secret place to always get an issue.